rderooy/dosbox-x-wiki/Guide:MS-DOS.md

 This guide explains how to boot regular IBM PC-DOS or Microsoft MS-DOS in DOSBox-X, including creating hard disk images.

 Before going through this guide, consider if you really need this as the integrated DOS functionality in DOSBox-X is more convenient for typical use-cases.
-Booting regular DOS is normally not necessary to run DOS applications such as games, or even Windows version up to 3.11 in DOSBox-X. And even if you have a application that requires a specific DOS version, you can change the reported version of the integrated DOS in DOSBox-X with the ``VER`` command (e.g. ``VER SET 6 22`` will cause DOSBox-X to claim to be version 6.22, instead of the default 5.00).
+Booting regular DOS is normally not necessary to run DOS applications such as games, or even Windows version up to 3.11 in DOSBox-X. And even if you have a application that requires a specific DOS version, you can change the reported version of the integrated DOS in DOSBox-X. There are two ways to change the DOS version:
+1. There is a setting "ver" under the [dos] section in dosbox.conf.
+For example, setting "ver = 7.10" will cause DOSBox-X to set the initial DOS version as 7.10, instead of the default 5.00.
+Note that LFN (long filename) support will be enabled when the initial version is set to 7.0 or higher.
+2. You can also set reported DOS version with the ``VER`` command in the DOSBox-X command line.
+For example, ``VER SET 6 22`` will cause DOSBox-X to claim to be version 6.22.
+Note that this method will only change the reported DOS version, but will not effect LFN support.

 Some disadvantages of booting regular DOS in DOSBox-X includes:
 - Inability to use the ``MOUNT`` command to access directories on the host filesystem.
 All storage will have to be in the form of images.